tushar-sharma/tushar-sharma.github.io/_posts/2020-04-11-demon-haunted-review-1.md

 Later I realized people of other religion did the same.
 Some Muslims claims that the NASA photograph of Rima Ariadaeus, the 300 km-long rift line on the surface of the Moon, confirms splitting of the moon mentioned in Quran.
 Many Christian claims of geological evidence of Noah's Ark in Eastern Turkey.
 Most Muslims would probably care about miraculous properties of [ZamZam](https://en.wikipedia.org/wiki/Zamzam_Well) water.
 Hindus would care more about piousness of [Ganga water](https://en.wikipedia.org/wiki/Ganges).
 Chrisitan would consider water sanctified by a priest to be holy.

 Every religion have their own dogmas & believes.
 All religions contradict each other in some way.
 So which religion is the truth?
 It's a biological accident that you were born into your religion.
-Some religion vigorously proselytise (like Christianity, Islam) while some dont (like Jainism).
+Some religion vigorously proselytise (like Christianity, Islam) while some don't (like Jainism).

-However there are poor people in all religions.
-You wont become a rich as Bill Gates just by converting to Christianity.
-Or become Mukesh Ambani if you converted to Hinduism.
-Of course televengelist in all religion claims easy cure & succes if only you pray more.
+Why does evil exist in the world?
+People suffer in all religons.
+There are poor Christians, Muslims, Hindus, Jews, etc. Of course opposite is also true.
+There are rich Christians, Hindus, Muslims, etc. Are all atheist have pores in their body & suffering from epilepsy due to their renunciation of god?
+You wont become Bill Gates just because you converted to Christianity.
+Nor would you become a business magnate like Mukesh Ambani just because you converted to Hindusim.
+Of course televangelist claims otherwise.

 <blockquote>